therealbstern/apcupsd/doc/manual/manual.rst

 script located in ``/etc/apcupsd/apccontrol``.
 The ``apccontrol`` file is a shell script that acts on the first argument that apcupsd passes to it.
-These actions are set up by default to sane behavior for all psituations apcupsd is likely to detect from the UPS.
+These actions are set up by default to sane behavior for all situations apcupsd is likely to detect from the UPS.
 However, you can change the apccontrol behavior for every single action.